istmobiome/web/content/projects/trans-water/5-workflow.markdown

 > CLick on an image to explore the diversity plots.

 We will get into much more of the annotation data later, including the various functional annotations.
 For now though we have a pretty good idea of the shape and nature of these datasets.

+> [Return to the Portal Page](/project/trans-water/) to for quick links to data, code, etc.